Optimal Construction of Hierarchical Overlap Graphs: Our algorithm

 In order to analyze the procedure we need to consider the processing of ${\cal L}_v$ and $S_x$ for all $v,x\in {\cal A}$, in addition to traversing ${\cal A}$.
 Since the total size of all ${\cal L}_v$ is $O(||P||)$, processing it twice (on the first and last visit of $v$) requires $O(||P||)$ time.
 This also includes the time to push and pop nodes from the stacks, requiring $O(1)$ time while processing ${\cal L}_v$.
 However, on visiting the leaf (prefix) by the traversal, we need to evaluate all $S_x$ and mark the top of non-empty stacks.
 Since we consider $n$ leaves (prefix), each processing all stacks of $n$ leaves (suffix), we require $O(n^2)$ time.
 For analyzing size, we need to consider only $S_x$ in addition to ${\cal L}_v$.
 Since the nodes in all $S_x$ are added once from some ${\cal L}_v$, the total size of all stacks $S_x$ is bounded by the size of all lists ${\cal L}_v$, i.e. $O(||P||)$ (as proved earlier).
 Thus, this procedure requires $O(||P||+n^2)$ time and $O(||P||)$ space to mark all nodes in $Ov(P)$.

 \paragraph*{Optimizing Mark${\cal H}$} As described earlier, the only operation not bounded by $O(||P||)$ time is the marking of internal nodes, while processing the leaves (prefix) considering the stacks of all leaves (suffix).
-Note that this procedure is overkill as the same top of the stack can be marked again when processing different leaves (prefix), whereas total nodes entering and leaving stacks are $O(||P||)$.
+Note that this procedure is overkill as the same top of the stack can be marked again when processing different leaves (prefix), whereas total nodes entering and leaving stacks are proportional to total size of all ${\cal L}_u$, i.e., $O(||P||)$.
 Thus, we ensure that we do not have to process stacks of all leaves (suffix) on processing the leaves (prefix) of ${\cal A}$, and instead, we only process those stacks which were not processed earlier to mark the same top.
 Note that the same internal node may be marked again when exposed in different stacks, but we ensure that it is not marked again while processing the same stack.

-Consider \Cref{alg:optHOG}, we maintain a list $\cal S$ of non-empty stacks whose tops are not marked.
-Now, whenever a new node is added to a stack, it clearly has an unmarked top, so is added to ${\cal S}$.
-And when a node is removed from the stack, it is added to ${\cal S}$ if the new top is not previously marked.
+Consider \Cref{alg:optHOG} (showing modified code in { red} and additions in { blue}), we maintain a doubly linked-list $\cal S$ of non-empty stacks whose tops are not marked.
+Now, whenever a new node is added to a stack, it clearly has an unmarked top, so it is added to ${\cal S}$.
+And when a node is removed from a stack, the stack is added to ${\cal S}$ if the new top is not previously marked and stack in not already in $\cal S$.
+Similarly, if the stack is empty or has a previously marked top, it is removed from $\cal S$ if it was present in $\cal S$.
 Since ${\cal S}$ is a list, its members are additionally maintained using flags $in{\cal S}$ for each stack corresponding to leaves (suffix) of $\cal A$, so that the same stack is not added multiple times in $\cal S$.
+Also, each stack in ${\cal S}$ maintains a pointer to its location in $\cal S$, so that it can be efficiently removed if required.
 Now, on processing the leaves (prefix) of ${\cal A}$, we only process the stacks in $\cal S$, marking their tops and removing them from $\cal S$.
 Clearly, stacks are added to $\cal S$ only while processing ${\cal L}_v$, hence overall we can mark $O(|{\cal L}_v|)$ nodes for all $v$, requiring total $O(||P||)$ time.
 And the time taken in removing stacks from $\cal S$ is bounded by the total size of all $S_x$, which is also $O(||P||)$.
 Thus, we can perform Mark$\cal H$ using optimal $O(||P||)$ time and space, which results in our main result (using \Cref{thm:mainHOG}).

 \optHOG*